StarbitLight/StarbitLight.github.io/posts/nls-updates-march-2025.md

 ### 3. Updated voice lines and animations

 For some reason, people really disliked Emiko's voice lines- So our amazing and talented voice actress, GeekyVoiceActs, re-recorded brand new voice lines for Emiko that matches even better the cutscene!\
-In addition to this update, characters are now much more expressive and animated, which makes the dialogue even more dynamic.
+In addition to this update, TwistedSphere helped us making the characters much more expressive by providing new animations, which makes the dialogue even more dynamic.
+They also helped us a lot improving some existing cutscenes and dialogues.
+Here is one of them:

 <video controls controlslist="nodownload" playsinline oncontextmenu="return false;">
 	<source src="../posts/nls-updates-march-2025-img/NLSAct1EmikoDialogue.mp4" type="video/mp4"/>